Moneta, Virginia: 2020 census

+Parks and recreation

+Moneta Park, a 119-acre public park maintained by the Bedford County Parks and Recreation Department, is located in the CDP.
+The park features two multi-use ball fields, a football field, an 18-hole disc golf course, picnic shelters, and walking trails.

+Waterwheel Marina, Bridgewater Marina, and Crystal Shores Marina Resort offer waterfront access to Smith Mountain Lake.

 Government

 The United States Postal Service operates the Moneta Post Office within the CDP.
-The Moneta ZIP code extends to both sides of Smith Mountain Lake, including parts of Franklin County, since there is no Smith Mountain Lake postal address.
+The Moneta ZIP Code extends to both sides of Smith Mountain Lake, including parts of Franklin County, since there is no Smith Mountain Lake postal address.